 - Information from your sales department

-You’ll need to dig into your CRM and collect qualitative information, in order to understand who purchases your product and why.
+You’ll need to dig into your CRM and collect qualitative information to understand who purchases your product and why.

 - Insight from your marketing department

-You should dig into data, in order to understand who’s interested in your product and ways to connect with them.
+You should dig into data to understand who’s interested in your product and ways to connect with them.